-We need £15,000 every day to fund our network of Dementia Advisors, our 24-hour Freephone Dementia Helpline, the Alzheimer Scotland Dementia Research Centre and all other services we provide throughout Scotland.
+We rely on fundraised income to fund our network of Dementia Advisors, our 24 hour Freephone Dementia Helpline.
+Our Brain Health & Dementia Resource Centres and all other services we provide throughout Scotland.
 You can support our work by:

-- · making a one off or a regular donation - · signing up to one of our fundraising events - becoming a Dementia Friend www.dementiafriendsscotland.org.
+- making a one off or a regular donation - · signing up to one of our fundraising events - becoming a Dementia Friend www.dementiafriendsscotland.org